oseelabs/lueur-avatar/README.md

 * `username` (string, required): The name of the user.
 Initials will be derived from this unless `options.text` is provided.
 * `options` (AvatarOptions, optional): An object to customize the avatar's appearance.
 * **Returns:** A string containing the complete SVG markup.

 ---

+### `generateAvatarData(username: string, options?: AvatarOptions): string`

+This function uses `generateAvatarSvg` function (above) to generate an svg string.
+It then generates a base64 string that can be used as an image data uri to display the avatar as an actual image.

+* `username` (string, required): The name of the user.
+Initials will be derived from this unless `options.text` is provided.
+* `options` (AvatarOptions, optional): An object to customize the avatar's appearance.
+* **Returns:** A string containing the base64 value of the SVG image.

+---